Recursive-algebraic solution of the closed string tachyon vacuum equation: Review of the FVM formulation

 which is the logarithmic derivative of the mapping radius with respect to the reduced border length $\lam_j = L_j/(2\pi),$ divided by $2\pi.$ When the deformed border needs to be distinguished from the spectator lengths, we write $\BG(\ell;L_i,L_k)$ with a semicolon; when only a single argument appears, as in $\BG(\ell),$ the spectator lengths are determined by the vertex subscripts of the term in which it occurs (see eq.~\eqref{eqn:eq69 gauge fixed}).

 The operator $\BG$ plays two conceptually distinct roles in the formulation.
-First, it provides the natural \emph{gauge-fixing operator} $\beta$ for the equation of motion: the relation $\{\QB,\beta(L)\} = -P,$ where $P$ is the projector onto the complement of the BRST cohomology, holds when $\beta$ is evaluated at the gauge length $L.$ Our gauge choice throughout this paper is $\beta = \BG.$ A different choice (for example, Siegel gauge, $\beta = b_0^+$) would modify the $A$- and $B$-terms of the equation of motion but leave the $C$-term unchanged.
+First, it provides the natural \emph{gauge-fixing operator} $\beta$ for the equation of motion: the relation $\{\QB,\beta(L)\} = -P,$ where $P$ is the projector onto the complement of the BRST cohomology, holds when $\beta$ is evaluated at the threshold length $L.$ Our gauge choice throughout this paper is $\beta = \BG.$ A different choice (for example, Siegel gauge, $\beta = b_0^+$) would modify the $A$- and $B$-terms of the equation of motion but leave the $C$-term unchanged.
 Second, $\BG$ appears as an \emph{intrinsic seam insertion} in the topological recursion: the $B$- and $C$-products of \S\ref{sec:review-recursion} below carry $\BG$ insertions at the integrated punctures, arising from the negative-length convention of eq.~(4.13) of~\cite{Firat:2024ajp}.
 These insertions are built into the recursion and are independent of the gauge choice.
-It is a notable feature of the hyperbolic formulation that the geometric operator producing the seam insertions is the same operator that provides the natural gauge fixing.

 At the level of the tachyon state $\ket{T_3} = c_0^+\,c_1\tilde{c}_1\ket{0}$ (ghost number $3$), only the leading mode contributes:

 where $\ket{T_2} = c_1\tilde{c}_1\ket{0}$ has ghost number $2$ and $\{b_0^+,c_0^+\}=1$ has been used.
 Thus, at the tachyon level, $\BG$ reduces to multiplication by the scalar $\mathrm{BG}(L_j,L_i,L_k).$ At higher Fock space levels, the subleading coefficients $\beta_1,\beta_2,\ldots$ contribute nontrivially, and $\BG$ acts as a genuine operator rather than a scalar.